Phala-Network/phala-bounty-tracker/applications/Phalanx.md

 - Orders will be executed at a reference price that will be determined by a "market price module" that will retrieve information from one or more reliable price source.
 (At the time of writing (31/12/2021) the market price is dependent on the availability of the phala http extension for its FAT Contract technology.)

 Further details about our proposal logic can be found in our [whitepaper](https://github.com/projectphalanx/phalanx-docs/blob/master/whitepaper.pdf).

+## Main differences with the Darkpool Exchange submitted in the hackathon
+- This project will use Phala Fat Contract through the Ink! smart contract Library, instead of using the native contract.
+This allows for a more compact file system,easier maintenance of the program, and it will also make it easier to attract new developpers to the project.
+- Advanced front-end compared to the Hackathon version.

+The following features will also be added:
+- A mid-price clearing mechanism was established and will be used for this version
+- User-specified time limits on live orders to expire automatically,
+- User-specified toggles for how much/little privacy they want on their specific order,
+- Queueing logic such as pushing large orders back to the end of the queue after X amount of their order has been filled to prevent large whale orders from clogging the queue.

 ## Project Tracker